Research at BGU

 Subject representatives are the first point of contact for queries concerning research ethics and integrity within taught programmes (undergraduate and Master's level).

-English: Dr. Claudia Capancioni (claudia.capancioni@bishopg.ac.uk)
+English: Prof. Claudia Capancioni (claudia.capancioni@bishopg.ac.uk)

 Archaeology: Dr. Derwin Gregory. (derwin.gregory@bishopg.ac.uk)